delanyeong/Pokemon-Memory-Game/README.md

 <br>

 ## Introduction

-This memory game is like any ordinary memory game where all the cards are facing down.
+This memory game is similar to any ordinary memory game where all the cards are facing down.
 The goal is to match n pairs of cards on the board, and you are only allowed to flip two cards each turn.
 An unmatched pair with result in the cards flipping back down, while a matched pair will be voided and no longer playable.
 The challenge of the game is to remember the position of each card from the last time you revealed it.

+### • Pokemon theme Memory Game with a twist
+However, this memory game includes levels, which you will have to clear 7 boards to catch 7 Pokemon.
+Each level will have progressively lesser time.

 <br>